timothylimyl/SLAM-Neato/README.md

 The `init_functions` folder also consist of all of the necessary initialisation for lidar parameters (`getLidarParam.m`),map parameters (`getMapParam.m`), robot process model parameters (`getRobotParameters.m`) and occupancy grid (`initOccupancyGrid.m`).

+The lidar ranges and states generated are stored as `.mat` files in the folder `data_generated`.

 ### Mapping with known poses